On fundamental groups of tensor product $\rm II_1$ factors: Proof of Corollary

 and hence $B_n=B_{\alpha(n)}$ by our choice of $\{B_k\}_{k\in\N}$.
 Thus the above isomorphism $M_n \simeq M_{\alpha(n)}^t$ means $t\in \mathcal{F}(M_n)=\mathcal{F}(B_n)$ for each $n\in \N$, and so $t\in \bigcap_{n\in\N}\mathcal{F}(B_n)$.
 We conclude $\mathcal{F}(M) \subset \bigcap_{n\in\N}\mathcal{F}(B_n)$.

 Now we start the proof of Corollary \ref{corB}.
 The stability for intersection was already proved above.
 Let $G\in\mathcal{S}_{\rm factor}$ and take a II$_1$ factor $B$ with separable predual such that $\mathcal{F}(B)=G$.
 Then by putting $B_n:=B$ for all $n\in \N$, the above argument shows that $\mathcal{F}(B) = \mathcal{F}(M)$ for $M:=\ast_{n\in\N} (B\ovt N)$, which is exactly the formula we mentioned in Introduction.
+(Note that even in the case $B_n=B$ for all $n\in \N$, one needs infinitely many free product components, since \cite[Theorem 1.5]{DR99} holds only for infinite free products.)
 Since $M$ is a free product, it satisfies the property (TFF), so the first assertion of Corollary \ref{corB} holds.
 The stability for multiplication is then an immediate consequence of the first assertion and the definition of the property (TFF).